 - Service of the World Intellectual Property Organization (WIPO)

-Derwent Innovations Index from Clarivate Analytics
+Derwent Innovations Index von Clarivate Analytics

 - Important commercial patent database, not availbale within TUHH intranet